onemarketdata/onetick-py/doc_sphinx/static/testing/first_test.rst

         assert all(df['FLAG'] == expected_res)

-This is a standard pytest technique.
+This is a standard ``pytest`` technique.
 More about it could be found on the official site.

 Add databases
 --------------

 In some cases a developer may want to use ticks from a OneTick database.

 We suggest using :class:`otp.DB <onetick.py.db.db.DB>` for this goal.
 A developer can create a new database, add ticks there under the specified tick type, symbol and date, and then use it the code.

-Let's change our test example to use ticks from a database
+Let's change our test example to use ticks from a database:

 ::